 Anastasia Webster-Hawes - Bachelor of Theology - 2007

 Having studied English Literature and Language in at Sydney University, Anastasia Webster-Hawes never dreamed she would become an Anglican priest.
-But it was at a residential school while studying her Bachelor of Theology at CSU that Anastasia had her ‘Aha’ moment.
+But it was at an intensive (residential) school while studying her Bachelor of Theology at CSU that Anastasia had her ‘Aha’ moment.

 The first female Rector of the Anglican Parish of Blayney in Central West NSW, Anastasia now spends her time helping her parishioners, promoting social justice issues on social media and taking care of her beloved family.